RDCbum/RH_demo/docs/core/REFEREE_FAQ.md

 ## 5) "RMS_mode in Lean is not the analytic RMS"
 **Objection.** The paper uses RMS integrals but Lean uses an abstract context.
-**Response.** The fixed-window route uses a concrete gate context; the Buchstab route uses an abstract RMS context.
-In both cases, the analytic semantics are spelled out in the paper while Lean uses the abstract interface.
+**Response.** The fixed-window route uses a concrete gate context and includes a certificate that the numeric `ctx_real.RMS_mode` lower-bounds the semantic infimum `rms_semantic` on each window (see the gate bridge notes).
+The legacy window-free route uses an abstract RMS context and does not depend on any fixed window semantics.
 **Evidence.**
 - `docs/core/LEGACY_WINDOW_FREE_PROOF_WALKTHROUGH.md` (Step 2–6).
 - `docs/core/ROUTES_COMPARISON.md` (procedure and route separation).
 - `lean/formal_proofs/ERURH/ERURH_A2Hypotheses.lean` (abstract `RMSLocalContext`).
+ - `docs/core/P15_NOTES.md` (semantic bridge certificate).

 ## 6) "Gate certificates are opaque"
 **Objection.** Numerical certificates might hide errors.